-Incorporating some of your au pair’s traditions into your own holiday celebrations is a way to make her feel special, combat homesickness and enrich your own traditions.
-It’s also a good idea to acknowledge and celebrate other holidays unique to her home country.
+Incorporating some of your au pair’s traditions into your own holiday celebrations is a way to make them feel special, combat homesickness and enrich your own traditions.
+It’s also a good idea to acknowledge and celebrate other holidays unique to their home country.

 Kirsten, host mom in CT:

 We really blended our families’ traditions over the Christmas holidays to create one of our most memorable and enjoyable holidays yet.